livecode/livecode/docs/guides/LiveCode Documentation Format Reference.md

+# Introduction

+LiveCode uses a custom documentation format for the dictionary and for extension APIs.
+The format has very few special characters and is intended to maximise readability and modifiability.

-# Documentation Markup
+# Format

 Documentation for a LiveCode API or documentation entry consists of a series of elements and their values, in the following form:

 *elementName* : *content*

-An API for an extension is automatically added to the library dropdown menu in the dictionary.

 There are several standard types of *content*; which one may be used depends on the *elementName*.